dr2633/mcot-inference-memory/README.md

 ## Inference Preference Optimization (IPO): Augmenting GRPO with Memory

-This repository explores Memory-Guided Chain-of-Thought (mCoT) reasoning using Group Relative Policy Optimization (GRPO) to optimize inference-time reasoning with user-specific memory.
+This repository explores Memory-Guided Chain-of-Thought (mCoT) reasoning using Group Relative Policy Optimization (GRPO) to optimize inference-time reasoning with user-specific and user-specified memory retrieval with FAISS.

 ---